 This is a stressful situation for your other pets too, so be sure to give them some extra one-on-one time with you.
 And, do not leave them unsupervised with your new dog until you’re certain that they are comfortable with each other.
 It may take some time, but they will get used to each other and hopefully become friends.

-Meeting new people is important for your dog’s socialization, so give him many opportunities.
-When introducing him to a new person, keep him on his leash and tell him to sit.
-Don’t let him jump up on the person.
-Once he sits, invite the person to pet him, and give him lots of praise.
-Again, if he shows any signs of being uncomfortable, move him away and try again another time.
+Meeting new people is important for your dog’s socialization, so give them many opportunities.
+When introducing your dog to a new person, keep them on their leash and tell them to sit.
+Don’t let them jump up on the person.
+Once they sit, invite the person to pet the dog, and give them lots of praise.
+Again, if they show any signs of being uncomfortable, move them away and try again another time.